vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 1. A webshop that sells physical books:
    Vipps eCom API with "reserve capture", since you can not capture the payment before the book is shipped.
 2. A webshop that sells digital, downloadable books that are immediately available:
-   Vipps eCom API with "direct capture".
+   Vipps eCom API with either "reserve capture" or "direct capture", depending on whether the digital product needs to be generated or not.
 3. A physical store where customers buy physical books in person:
    Vipps eCom API with "direct capture", possibly integrated with the POS.
 4. A physical store where customers can buy physical books by scanning a